Fourth Direction adds French co-prod

 "Catherine brings her immense experience on board and that will really help us showcase the film in the European market," producer Kartikeya Narayan SINGH told Film Business Asia.

 Fourth Direction has been shopped around several international project markets.
-It won an award from the Hubert Bals Fund for script development, appeared in the Hong Kong Asia Film Financing Forum (HAF) 香港亞洲電影投資會 and this month is pitched again at Paris Project, part of the Paris Cinéma Festival.
+It won an award from the Hubert Bals Fund for script development, appeared in the Hong Kong Asia Film Financing Forum (HAF) 香港亞洲電影投資會 and this month is pitched again at Paris Project, part of the Paris Cinéma International Film Festival.

 Singh is a documentary film maker who achieved acclaim and festival honours with his first feature Alms of the Blind Horse Anhey ghorhey da daan (2011).